Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Hakka noodles sound pretty familiar now, don’t they?

-After Mandarin and Cantonese, Hakka Chinese or Kejia (Kèjihuà) is arguably the most well-known Chinese language outside of China.
-Many widely use it in many overseas Chinese communities.
+After Mandarin and Cantonese, Hakka Chinese, or Kejia (Kèjihuà), is arguably the most well-known Chinese language outside China.
+Many people widely use it in various overseas Chinese communities.

 Guangdong, Fujian, Guangxi, Hainan, Sichuan, Jiangxi, Guizhou, Hong Kong, and Taiwan have over 48 million Hakka-speaking populations.

-We may also find speakers in China towns all over the world, including Singapore, Indonesia, and Malaysia.
+We may also find speakers in Chinese towns all over the world, including Singapore, Indonesia, and Malaysia.

-The Hakka of Mei County in Guangdong is the most well-known dialect, with structural resemblances to Cantonese and the Standard Chinese language.
+The Hakka of Mei County in Guangdong is the most well-known dialect.
+Its structure resembles Cantonese and the Standard Chinese language.

 Hakka is also the most closely related language to Gan, which we often refer to as a dialect of the other.
 Still, Cantonese was probably the source of most of the vocabulary in both tongues.